XcluEzy7/windots/README.md

 > [!IMPORTANT]
 > The below **screenshots** are taken on my main monitor, which has the **resolution of 3440x1440**.
-> Configurations in this repository seem to work seamlessly on my **1920x1080** monitors as well.
+> Configurations in this repository are compatible with wide screen monitors and have been tested on sizes ranging from **1920x1080** to **3440x1440**, but should work for any monitor size.
+>
+> **Note:** The glassit VSCode extension was present in the original repository but has been removed from this fork as it did not work properly with my setup.

 <br>